 Suitable/Recommended For: I like a bit of everything, a solid, stable class with compassion.

 Join us each Sunday to enjoy the best of our classes.
-Each week our teachers take turns to run this class.
-The 1st Sunday of each month you can join Noelia in her Tai Chi Yoga flow, the 2nd Sunday is Nikki with a vinyasa based class, the 3rd Sunday Elisa will lead the class and the 4th Sunday will be Yin yoga with Natasha.
-These are subject to change so please checkout our timetable for who is teaching this week.
+Each week our teachers take turns running this class.
+On the 1st Sunday of each month you can join Noelia in her Tai Chi Yoga flow, the 2nd Sunday is Nikki with a vinyasa-based class, the 3rd Sunday Elisa will lead the class and the 4th Sunday will be Yin yoga with Natasha.
+These are subject to change so please check out our timetable for who is teaching this week.

 ‘If you’re looking for happiness, look no further – it’s already inside you, and there are plenty of ways to uncover it on and off the yoga mat.’